TERMS AND CONDITIONS OF SALE

 2.1 Acceptance and modification of the order.

-The agreement of the Parties is only formed subject to express and prior acceptance of the order by the Seller.
-Any modification of the order requested by the Buyer is subject to the express and prior acceptance of the Seller.
+The Parties’ agreement is only formed subject to the Vendor’s express prior acceptance of the order.
+Any modification of the agreement requested by the Buyer is subject to the Vendor’s express prior acceptance.

 The order expresses the Buyer’s irrevocable consent.
-The Buyer cannot cancel an order, except with the express, prior written consent of the Seller.
-The Buyer will indemnify the Seller for all direct and indirect consequences resulting from the cancellation, including without limitation any costs incurred by Seller in terms of specific equipment, design costs, labour, supply expenses, tools.
-In any event, Seller shall be entitled to retain any payments already made.
+The Buyer may not cancel the order without the express prior written consent of the Vendor.
+The Buyer shall compensate the Seller for all direct and indirect consequences arising from the cancellation, and in particular the costs incurred for specific equipment, design costs, labor and supply costs, and tooling.
+In any event, payments already made shall remain the property of the Vendor.

 4. Purpose and scope of the agreement

-The Equipment and/or Works are specified in the quote which includes the Seller’s technical and commercial offer.
-The quote was drawn up based upon the data and specifications provided by the Buyer for the quote.
-Any error, omission, inaccuracy or subsequent modification of these data and specifications, insofar as it may affect the conditions of the initial quote, shall entitle the Seller to readjust the conditions, in particular in terms of price and deadlines.
-The Buyer undertakes to notify the Seller, as soon as it occurs, of any fact likely to have an impact on the lead times and costs.
+The Equipment and/or Work are defined by the quotation, which includes the Seller’s technical and commercial offer.
+The quotation has been drawn up on the basis of the data and specifications provided by the Purchaser for the quotation.
+Any error, omission, imprecision or subsequent modification of these data and specifications, insofar as it may have an effect on the conditions of the initial quotation, will authorize the Vendor to readjust the conditions, notably in terms of price and deadlines.
+The Buyer undertakes to inform the Seller, as soon as it occurs, of any fact likely to have an impact on lead times and costs.

 4.2 Additional requests

-Any request for Additional Equipment and/or Works must be submitted in writing and approved by the Seller, and will be subject to an additional charge at the price proposed by the Seller and accepted by the Buyer, subject to the terms of these Terms.
+Any request for additional Equipment and/or Work must be submitted in writing and approved by the Seller, and will be subject to additional invoicing at the price proposed by the Seller and accepted by the Buyer, under the conditions of these GCS.

 5. 5.1 Intellectual property.